riverwm/river/CONTRIBUTING.md

 [#river](https://web.libera.chat/?channels=#river) on irc.libera.chat to discuss
 your plans first.

+## Strict No LLM / No AI Policy

+Use of generative AI/LLMs is strictly forbidden for all contributions to river.

+This includes bug reports and comments on the issue tracker.

 ## Commit messages

 Please take the time to write a good commit message, having a clean git